-The Engineered Systems Division sells and integrates alternative renewable energy systems, such as solar and wind, and provides technical services for the Company's sale of HIF lighting systems and energy management systems.
+The Engineered Systems Division sells and integrates alternative renewable energy systems, such as solar and wind.

 Corporate and Other

 Corporate and Other is comprised of selling, general and administrative expenses not directly allocated to the Company's segments and adjustments to reconcile to consolidated results, which primarily include intercompany eliminations.